 Addressing Environmental Damage

 As digital has stretched to cover ever more sectors from gaming to shopping to banking and remote work, the environmental consequences of data are increasingly now a major concern for many tech brands.
-It’s surprising for us to think that every email sent, video streamed, and google search has its own environmental cost but data centers are massive consumers of energy.
+It’s surprising for us to think that every email sent, video streamed, and google search has its own environmental cost but data centres are massive consumers of energy.
 Who would have thought digital tech would be responsible for the same percentage of global greenhouse gas emissions as the airline industry!?

-Bill Gates is setting a precedent for other tech companies to follow, leading Microsoft to work towards renewable solutions within its gigantic data centers.
+Bill Gates is setting a precedent for other tech companies to follow, leading Microsoft to work towards renewable solutions within its gigantic data centres.
 Cloud computing can be up to 98% more carbon-efficient than on-premise data storage solutions, which is why we anticipate a huge dominance in cloud-streaming and storage.
 Tech brands are going to have to step up, and show their commitment to the planet by communicating their sustainability goals, and more importantly, following them through.

 Living up to New Expectations